 2.4 Cooperation and taking positions on ownership issues

-Catella Fonder should act in concert with other Catella companies or other external shareholders and/or relevant stakeholders on individual matters that are in the interests of unitholders.
+Catella Fonder should act in concert with companies within the Catella Group, Athanase Group or other external shareholders and/or relevant stakeholders on individual matters that are in the interests of unitholders.
 We are active members of the Swedish Investment Fund Association, where we are a member of the working group for ownership and sustainability.
 In this context, we pursue matters jointly with other industry representatives related to transparency, regulation and reporting.
 We are also active members in Swesif, where we primarily participate in projects related to Swesif's activities and training events.
 Catella Fonder has been represented on the board of directors of Swesif since 23 May 2019.

 Catella Fonder has signed the UN Principles of Responsible Investment (PRI).
 This is the foundation of our sustainability work, in which we integrate sustainability topics in company analysis, act as active owners and promote transparency and scrutiny of the portfolio companies in which we invest.